SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
 The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor, Ph.D.](https://youtu.be/NikVdhp0YFs)

-While it is true that no essential doctrine is jeopardized by any textual variants, I am reminded of Solomon's wise words in Ecclesiates:
+While it is true that no essential doctrine is jeopardized by any textual variants, I am reminded of Solomon's wise words in Ecclesiastes:

 > Using a dull ax requires great strength, so sharpen the blade.
-That’s the value of wisdom; it helps you succeed. &mdash; Ecclesiates 10:10 NLT (New Living Translation)
+That’s the value of wisdom; it helps you succeed. &mdash; Ecclesiastes 10:10 NLT (New Living Translation)

 We also know that as time progresses, knowledge will increase.

-> But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and **knowledge shall be increased**. &mdash; Dan 12:4 KJV
+> But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and **knowledge shall be increased**. &mdash; Daniel 12:4 KJV

 Remember, that it is the "untaught" that ultimately end up twisting scripture.
 Scholars are doing the Lord's work, what they say has value.